VT-VCC/Flight-Software/README.md

 Two tools are required to flash the binaries on to an MSP430:
   - [MSP 430 flasher](http://www.ti.com/tool/msp430-flasher).
   - `msp430-elf-objcopy` from the [MSP430 GCC toolchain](http://www.ti.com/tool/MSP430-GCC-OPENSOURCE) (you should have this already since the native builds use `msp430-elf-gcc`).
-The build system should automatically generate an intel hex formatted `.hex` file for all of the bboard builds.
+The build system should automatically generate an intel hex formatted `.hex` file for all of the board builds.
 To flash these on to a board using the `MSP430Flasher` command line tool, use the command:

 ```